9 Mostly Useless Things You Can Do For Your Home Business

-There are a lot of things you need to do to grow your home business.
-Unfortunately, there are many things that sound as though they will help your business grow, but are in fact pretty much useless, sometimes even damaging.
+There are a lot of things you can do for your home business.
+Unfortunately, there are many things that sound as though they will help your business grow but are in fact pretty much useless, sometimes even damaging.

 Social media use is a must for online businesses these days.
 It’s one of the best ways to bring attention to your website and what you have to offer.
 But there are limits to how much you should do with them.